-You can adjust the brightness of the built-in touchscreens by adjusting the LCD backlight settings of the console (Hog 4, Hog 4-18, and Full Boar 4 only).
+You can adjust the bill htn ss of the built-in touchscreens by adjusting the LCD backlight settings of the console Hog 4, Hog 4-18, and Full Boar 4 only).
 To adjust the LCD backlight hold down the Setup key and adjust the parameter wheels labelled Left Backlight or Right Backlight.

-Tip: If you find the graphics on the screens are too bright, you can change the console's colour scheme to a darker one in Setup \rightarrow Preferences \rightarrow Appearance.
+Tip If you find the graphics on the screens are too bright, you can change the console's co our scheme to a darker one in Setup \rightarrow Preferences \rightarrow Appearance.